Weakly supervised segmentation of intracranial aneurysms using a novel 3D focal modulation UNet: Results

 \subsection{Ablation studies}

+Besides comparing the performance of the full setup, where fully-connected CRF was used to refine the initial results of the DL models, including FocalSegNet, Swin-UNETR, and Residual-UNet, we also conducted ablation studies to test the impact of CRF post-processing, as well as each component of the full loss function for the proposed FocalSegNet.
+We evaluated the metrics for UIA detection and segmentation for all the experiments to gain the required insights.

-From Table \ref{tab:results}, we observe that CRF filtering is crucial in boosting the accuacy of the initial segmentation of all models ($\text{p}<0.05$) while FocalSegNet offers the best performance without CRF ($\text{p}<0.05$).
-Table \ref{tab:ablation} demonstrates the impact of design choices on FocalSegNet.
+From Table \ref{tab:results}, we observe that CRF filtering has a positive impact in boosting the accuracy of the initial segmentation of all models ($\text{p}<0.05$) while FocalSegNet offers the best performance without CRF ($\text{p}<0.05$).
+Table \ref{tab:ablation} demonstrates the impact of design choices in terms of the loss function on FocalSegNet.
 The network trained solely with the Cross-Entropy loss function performs poorly due to the aneurysm size being negligible compared to background voxels, leading to a bias toward negative predictions.
 Incorporating Generalized Dice Loss enhances performance, but the false positive (FP) rate remains high.
 To address this, boundary loss is added, enforcing closer proximity between predictions and ground truths.
 Ultimately, post-processing with a CRF further enhances segmentation performance.